waveface/C3PO/README.md

 	*	Since iOS frameworks are not available, the library does not provide its own bundle, and you’re good, faithful and generally in a hurry, you put the whole thing right into the project.

 	Now you get angry letters from German and Japanese users.
-The app don’t even run for them.
+The app doesn’t even run for them.

 	Not convinced?  — how about that after fixing this issue (wasted two days that could be spent coding), you need a bunch of testers to go through every single locale you support, and all those you don’t but your users use, for *every release,* simply because *your UI is localized in the wrong way?*